currinjs/CurrinJS/aio/content/tutorial/toh-pt5.md

 Pipes are a good way to format strings, currency amounts, dates and other display data.
-Angular ships with several pipes and you can write your own.
+Currin ships with several pipes and you can write your own.

 <div class="l-sub-section">